firstbatchxyz/swan-contracts/docs/src/src/AIAgent.sol/contract.AIAgent.md

 ### oracleStateRequests
-Oracle requests for each round about buyer state updates.
+Oracle requests for each round about agent state updates.

 *A taskId of 0 means no request has been made.*